 Later in the afternoon, I joined Congressman Mike Honda as he presented Bruce Lee’s granddaughter, Shannon, with a copy of the House Resolution (H.Res.
 654) we introduced commemorating Bruce’s life and achievements.
 It was the 39th anniversary of Bruce’s passing, and a wonderful moment to remember and honor such a memorable American icon.

-3:30PM – Interview with Report for the Washington Post
+3:30PM – Interview with Reporter from the Washington Post

 Laura Stepp, a reporter at the Washington Post, was doing a story about the progress made by young, professional working women over the years since the Women’s Equality Movement.
-Ms. Stepp had selected, my Legal Counsel, Kellie Adesina, to be featured in her article.
-We spoke at length about Kellie’s work in my office, whether women like Kellie think about the glass ceiling and how women have progressed in the workplace of today.
+Ms. Stepp had selected my Legal Counsel, Kellie Adesina, to be featured in her article.
+We spoke at length about Kellie’s work in my office, what women like Kellie think about the glass ceiling, and how women have progressed in the workplace.
 I know something about breaking the glass ceiling in politics and I am so proud of Kellie and all the women who work for me forging their own paths to success.
 I can’t wait to read the article when it comes out!

 6:15PM – Votes on the House Floor